 Training module implemented and validated.
 Training modules are 5 days each and include: • Establishing nucs (small bee colonies) – April 2014 • Basic Beekeeping • Best Practices • Diversification and Commercialization of Products Derived from the Hive • Rearing Queen Bees Approximately 4,800 pounds of honey were harvested and processed through the local beekeeping cooperative, COPIASURO.
 We’ll continue to evaluate the training module and adjust implementation.

 From Pilot Project to Family Enterprise

-A beekeeping specialist visits each pilot apiary two times a week to give instructions on hive maintenance to the producers in training.
-At the end of the first year of training and the harvest, the honey produced will be sold through Maya Ixil.
-In the second year, and with the Internal Credit System fund, Maya Ixil will give low interest loans to producers to acquire between 3-5 hives each and necessary materials.
+A Maya Ixil beekeeping specialist visits each pilot apiary regularly, to give instructions on hive maintenance to producers.
+Most honey produced is sold through Maya Ixil.
+Maya Ixil provides low interest loans to producers, to acquire between 3-5 hives each and necessary materials.
 The apiaries are productive within the first year of installation and are a short-term recoverable investment.

 Skill Building program participants have been trained to: • Evaluate the health and economic impact of their apiary • Assess the influence of difference hive maintenance strategies • Judge the safety of beekeeping products and tools